Rental trucks are the go-to option for anyone moving on a budget.

-Rental trucks are usually cheaper than freight trailers but once you add in fuel and travel expenses the two options often come out fairly close in terms of total cost.
+Rental trucks are usually cheaper than freight trailers, but once you add in fuel and travel expenses, the two options often come out fairly close in terms of the total cost.

-Moving containers tend to be a little pricier than rentals trucks but if you need temporary storage containers they can be a really great option.
+Moving containers tend to be a little pricier than rental trucks, but if you need temporary storage containers, they can be a really great option.

 It can be hard to determine if renting a truck is the best way to move especially if you’re moving long distance.